Nadine2016/knative/architecture.md

 # Service architecture
 {: #kn-architecture}

-This will talk about the knative service architecture and also needs to list all the open source projects that are included with knative service.
+This topic talks about the knative service architecture and also needs to list all the open source projects that are included with knative service.